PD35: The Best Fenix Flashlight?

 I am actually giving serious consideration to purchasing a second one for my wife, as I think this could be quite a deterrent to any would-be attacker.

-But this piece of equipment has opened my eyes to the quality and benefits of investing in a professional grade flashlight.
+But this little lumen powerhouse has opened my eyes to the quality and benefits of investing in a professional grade flashlight.

 As I mentioned before, I am so impressed that I am genuinely considering investing in a second one for my wife.